CJColemanB/DeviceLoggerV2/README.md

   - Add new devices (category, rubric, suffix).
   - View active loans and mark devices as returned.
   - Review full loan history with timestamps.
+  - (NEW!!!)
+Added semi-automatic emailing service, allowing administrators to automatically send emails via outlook to users who need to return devices.

 ---